This guide explains how to use the board for administrators.

 [Logging]

-When checked, the action’s execution and transition will be logged in the card’s [Comments and Activity] section.
+When checked, the action’s execution and transition will be logged in the card’s [Comments and activity] section.

 [Users/Approvers]